Renting a car in Argentina is one of the best ways to explore this huge, beautiful country.

 Patagonia

 For an epic adventure, consider a road trip through Patagonia.
 Start in Bariloche and make your way down to El Calafate, stopping at national parks and scenic viewpoints along the way.
-You can also take a detour to visit the famous Perito Moreno glacier.
-Head to El Chalten for amazing hiking.
+You can also take a detour to visit the famous Perito Moreno glacier or head to El Chalten for amazing hiking.

 Ready to hit the road in Argentina?